Museums offer glimpse of history

 Sternberg Museum of Natural History

-"Rattlerssss: From Fear to Extinction" will start this fall and will have a collection of 22 species of rattlesnakes in the United States.
+On display is "Rattlerssss: From Fear to Fascination" that features a collection of 22 species of rattlesnakes in the United States.

 Animatronic growling dinosaurs are featured along the late Cretaceous period walk.
 There are plenty of fossils and other natural history items to view.